2015-16 Annual Report

-This is the 2014-15 report of the activities of the UCD Gifford Center for Population Studies.
-Director Philip Martin accepted a five-year term effective July 1, 2012, and this report summarizes Gifford-supported interdisciplinary research and dissemination activities in 2014-15.
+This is the 2015-16 report of the activities of the UCD Gifford Center for Population Studies.
+Director Philip Martin accepted a five-year term effective July 1, 2012, and this report summarizes Gifford-supported interdisciplinary research and dissemination activities in 2015-16, when Martin directed the center on a recall basis.

-Gifford-supported activities in 2014-15 assessed the impacts of population growth, including fertility, mortality, and migration, on a wide range of factors, from climate and agricultural systems to labor markets and the integration of immigrants.
-There were three major Gifford Center conferences and seven faculty-student workshops in 2014-15.
-The newsletter-journal Rural Migration News was produced quarterly with the support of the Gifford Center.
+Gifford-supported activities in 2015-16 assessed the impacts of population growth, including fertility, mortality, and migration, on a wide range of factors, from climate and agricultural systems to labor markets and the integration of immigrants.
+There were three major Gifford Center conferences and four faculty-student workshops.
+The newsletter-journal Rural Migration News was produced and distributed quarterly with the support of the Gifford Center.

-The UCD Gifford Migration Workgroup brings UCD graduate students and faculty together in an interdisciplinary setting to discuss migration-related research.
+The UCD Gifford Migration Workgroup brings UCD graduate students together with faculty in an interdisciplinary setting to discuss migration-related research.
+Several 2015-16 workshops were held in Washington DC, where US has a facility (UC-DC).

 Rural Migration News